SReichelt/slate2/doc/Notation.md

   * If a pair of parentheses is reserved for an object, then it cannot be used in a notation expression, except at the beginning of the notation of an object parameter.
   * The metamodel may reserve additional pairs of parentheses.
-* The exact, potentially parameterized, notation expression of one of the additional parameters, unless the notation expression is the outermost one.
+  * The comma-separated list may be empty.
+A comma after the last list item is ignored in the sense that the notation expressions with and without the trailing comma are considered equivalent.
+* A reference to one of the additional parameters, identified by a notation expression that is equivalent to the notation expression of the parameter.
+If the parameter is additionally parameterized, the reference must be parameterized equivalently, but concrete notations as well as data may differ.
+(It is recommended to use the same notation but to omit data.)
+  This alternative takes precedence over all others.
+However, the entire notation expression is not allowed to consist purely of a parameter.
+Moreover, a notation expression which is parameterized or a sequence cannot appear within a sequence.

 The syntax for global parameters is identical except for the lack of parentheses and the requirement to end the last parameter with `;`.
 Their scope is the entire document.